Cataract surgery is one of the most common surgeries in the U.S. It's also one of the oldest procedures still being performed today.

-Unlike the surgeries of antiquity, today's cataract surgery uses small incisions and suction to remove the cloudy lens, and then replaces it with an artificial plastic lens.
+Unlike the surgeries of antiquity, today's cataract surgery uses small incisions and suction to remove the cloudy lens, and then replace it with an artificial plastic lens.

 Lens extraction is done using one of two procedures: phacoemulsification or extracapsular surgery.
 After your cloudy lens is removed, it will be replaced with an implanted clear artificial lens called an intraocular lens (IOL).
 Your eye doctor will select a lens with appropriate focusing power based on measurements of the eye that were made before surgery, as well as discussion of your lifestyle needs.